DLCnow/fetch-progress/README.md

-# fetch-progress
+# react-fetch-progress
-A simple progress with fetch
+A simple progress with fetch base on react